 Subway Franchise Updates

 One of things you need to do when you’re investigating a specific franchise opportunity is to stay up-to-date on any changes the brand is making.
 And when it comes to Subway, you always need to check costs, as they may increase.

-For instance, did you know that Subway has been making a lot of changes in the way they present their products?
+For instance, did you know that the company has been making a lot of changes in the way they present their products?
 Did you also know that the store design has been updated?

-In fact a lot of things are changing at Subway.
+In fact a lot of things are changing there.

-To find out what they are, watch this Business Insider video.
-(Important!)
+To find out what they are-and more, view this highly-watched Business Insider video.

 Your Experience In Restaurants